remla25-team22/operation/README.md

 -  Grafana: [https://grafana.local](https://grafana.local)
 -  Prometheus: [https://prometheus.local](https://prometheus.local)
 -  Kubernetes Dashboard: [https://dashboard.local](https://dashboard.local)

+Grafana can be accessed using `admin` for both username and password, dasboards are loaded in automatically.

 > **Dashboard Login Token**: The token is printed at the end of the `finalization.yml` playbook.
 > If needed, SSH into the controller VM and regenerate it with: